Custom Search

 Temperament

 Scotch Collies are very multi-purpose.
 There is one line that is being bred towards a "Squirrel Dog" type, though it still has the traditional look and temperament of the Scotch Collie.
-Most Scotch Collies can be used as hunting dogs, however there primary focus is as a herding dog, and is nowadays kept as a house pet by some.
+Most Scotch Collies can be used as hunting dogs; however their primary focus is as a herding dog, and are nowadays kept as a house pet by some.
 They are excellent with children.
 Scotch Collies generally get along with other dogs and are usually good with non-canine pets.
-Depending on the individual dog, they are friendly to reserved and or aloof with strangers.
+Depending on the individual dog and the humans that surround him, they are friendly to reserved and/or aloof with strangers.
+It is a natural instinct for a dog to have an order in its pack.
+When we humans live with dogs, we become their pack.
+The entire pack cooperates under a single leader; lines are clearly defined.
+You and all other humans must be higher up in the order than the dog in order to have a successful human/dog relationship.

 Height, Weight